-Societies are working tirelessly to become more and more digital, as shown by the case of these two countries, separated by an ocean, but with similar digitisation goals.
+Societies are working tirelessly to become more and more digital, as shown by the case of these two countries, separated by an ocean, but with similar digitization goals.
 Even so, the circumstances of each are very different, so it is worth studying them carefully.

 In this article we are going to make a brief analysis of the situation in which these countries find themselves in terms of their digital transformation, comparing it with that of other countries in the region.
 We will also look at the main initiatives they are carrying out in this regard, ending with the influence of digital signatures in all of this.